Home

 Best time: July–October

-Some of the best places to watch whales on Rarotonga island are the area called Black Rock and the South Eastern side of the island and the North coast.
-Other places where you can easily meet these amazing giants are the islands to the south such as Mitiaro, Mauke, Mangaia, and the limestone cliffs of Atiu Island.
+Some of the best places to watch whales on Rarotonga Island are the area called Black Rock the Eastern side of the island, and the North coast.
+Other places where you can easily meet these amazing giants are the islands to the south, such as Mitiaro, Mauke, Mangaia, and the limestone cliffs of Atiu Island.
 The territorial waters of the Cook Islands are a real whale sanctuary.
 You can watch humpback whales playing, flipping, and jumping.
-Those who want not only to watch but also to find out something new about whales should visit the Whale Education Centre in Avarua.
-Here you will discover an amazing world of whales and dolphins.
-Lectures, presentations, videos, visual displays, photographs, and educational activities provide you with new knowledge and awareness about these majestic animals.

 Practical info